 How To Make Key Lime Cookies

-- Combine corn starch and flour and set aside.
+- Combine cornstarch and flour in a bowl and set it aside.

-- Remove the dough from the stand mixer and shape it by hand into a large ball.
-Cover the dough with plastic wrap.
-Chill in the fridge for 30 minutes.
+- Shape the dough into a large ball, cover it with plastic wrap, and chill it in the refrigerator for 30 minutes.

 Tips and Tricks

-LIMES.
-Finding good, juice, and properly ripened limes are key for making great key lime cookies.
+LIMES - Finding good juicy and properly ripened limes is key for making great key lime cookies.

-POWDERED SUGAR.
-Did you know that powdered sugar, confectioner’s sugar, and icing sugar all the same thing?
+POWDERED SUGAR - Did you know that powdered sugar, confectioner's sugar, and icing sugar are all the same thing?